Seven Myths about Going to Rehab

 Addicts really have it bad when it comes to public perception.
 There is the stigma of addiction itself, whereby the public sees drug addicts or alcoholics as druggies or losers lower than the rest of us.
 Of course drugs themselves are horrible, but addiction is a disease.
 The average American does not tend to see it that way, or if he or she does, it doesn’t show on a grand scale.
 People with diabetes are treated much differently than heroin addicts.

 Then there is the stigma surrounding seeking help as a drug addict or alcoholic.
 Entering a rehabilitation program tends to be seen as hitting rock bottom.
-The general public perception of an addict entering rehab is not that of someone making perhaps the most important decision of their lives.
+The general public perception of an addict entering drug or alcohol rehab is not that of someone making perhaps the most important decision of their lives.
 It is seen as a weakness, a form of being helpless – when it’s really quite the opposite.

 Finally, there are a handful of myths about rehab itself, what it’s like and whether or not it works.
 This article is meant to debunk the seven most popular of those myths and not just tell you but prove to you that rehab as an addict seeking recovery is the strongest and single most empowering move you can make.
 It’s not scary and it’s not overwhelming.
 This isn’t the mid-1900s, when doctors wore white coats and experimented with your brain.
 Today’s rehabilitation facility, (at least the good ones), are designed to make you feel as comfortable as possible all the way through your recovery process.